aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 [DefaultDispatcher-worker-2] doing something...
 Done
 ```
-Only the first four coroutines had printed a message and the others were cancelled by a single invocation of `CoroutineScope.cancel()` in `Activity.destroy()`.
+Only the first four coroutines had printed a message and the others were canceled by a single invocation of `CoroutineScope.cancel()` in `Activity.destroy()`.

-Alternatively, we can implement `CoroutineScope` interface in this `Activity` class, and use delegation with default factory function:
+Alternatively, we can implement `CoroutineScope` interface in this `Activity` class, and use delegation with the default factory function:
 ```kotlin
 fun main() {
     println("Start")